scorpion-26/gBar/README.md

 - Waybar:
 Great performance, though limited styling(Almost no dynamic sliders, revealers, ...) and (at least for me) buggy css.
 - eww:
 Really solid project with many great customization options.
-There is one problem though: Performance Due to the way eww configuration is set up, for each dynamic variable (the number of them quickly grows) you need a shell command which opens a process.
+There is one problem though: Performance.\
+Due to the way eww configuration is set up, for each dynamic variable (the number of them quickly grows) you need a shell command which opens a process.
 This became quickly a bottleneck, where the bar took up 10% of the CPU-time due to the creation of many processes all the time (without even considering the workspace widget). gBar implements all of the information gathering(CPU, RAM, GPU, Disk, ...) in native C++ code, which is WAY faster.
 In fact, gBar was meant to be a fast replacement/alternative for eww for me.